-Your student organization advisor and the Center for Leadership and Involvement Staff are here to guide your RSO through the benefits and responsibilities of leading your student organization.
+Your student organization advisor and the Center for Leadership and Involvement staff are here to guide your RSO through the benefits and responsibilities of leading your student organization.
 Here you will find some helpful tools that will support your RSO’s success.

+Learn more about requirements to maintain RSO status here.
 To maintain active status each RSO must complete the annual re-registration form through Blueprint and complete a leadership training to remain eligible for services offered through the Center for Leadership and Involvement and the University including:

 - RSO Advisors

 - Authorization to post notices to the campus community

 - Host events for the campus community

 - Use Blueprint, the involvement management system, to manage your organization and promote events.

 Both are usually scheduled during the first few weeks of Fall Quarter to ensure that you have the tools you need to start the year, meet important members of our staff, and the RSO Leader community, as well as gain more leadership skills.